visionmedia/page.js/Readme.md

 page('/user/:user/edit', load, edit)
 ```

-  Using the `*` character we could alter this to match all
+  Using the `*` character we can alter this to match all
   routes prefixed with "/user" to achieve the same result:

 ```js